tcltk/tcl/doc/markdown/link.md

         \(-> This is Foo in ::abc
 ```

-This example shows that multiple linked commands can be made in a call to **link**, and that they can handle arguments.
+This example shows that multiple linked commands can be made in a call to \fBlink\fR, and that they can handle arguments.

 ```
 oo::class create Ex {